muenzpraeger/salesforcedx-actions/README.md

-# salesforcedx-actions
+# salesforcedx-github-actions

-(Unofficial) GitHub Actions for SalesforceDX using the Salesforce CLI.
+Fork of the (Unofficial) GitHub Actions for SalesforceDX using the Salesforce CLI project on [forcedotcom](https://github.com/forcedotcom/salesforcedx-actions).

 It passes the contents of the `arg` parameter to the underlying Salesforce CLI in the Docker container.